 Not to mention the enormous ease of getting around the country by train.
 The Japanese also travel abroad a lot, every year more than 15 million Japanese travel abroad, with the main destinations being USA, China and Korea.

-Read too: Discover 10 Famous Japanese Masks
+Read also: Discover 10 Famous Japanese Masks

 Gossip